top of page

 The Mirage of Bombay Beach

-We tried to build paradise in the desert, and Mother Nature turned it into a warning.
-Bombay Beach, California, 15/02/2026 Standing on the beachfront of the Salton Sea, the horizon vanishes.
+Standing on the beachfront of the Salton Sea, the horizon vanishes.
 The sky fades into the water so perfectly the boundary between them dissolves.
 As hard as I squint, there is no clear line, just a hazy expanse where sky and sea become one, its edges only discernible by barren mountains with precipices as sharp as razor edges.
-Bombay Beach feels like a m
+Bombay Beach feels like a mirage.
+And in a way, that’s exactly what it is.
+We tried to build paradise in the desert, and Mother Nature turned it into

 Oliver Dante Garcia